 There will be times when you want an action to operate on data completely outside of the selected audio files.
 You might be operating on data in a database file or on data stored in lists (later).
 In this case you do not want to run stepwise over every audio file and yet you do not want to run successively grouped on every audio file.
 The once option can be specified along with grouped.
 The effect is that the action will be run grouped but only once with a single audio file.
 If the choice of which audio file is active is pertinent, you shouldn't be running once.
 There is no way to execute statements in Yate without having at least one audio file active.

 A much rarer run option is indirect.
 When running indirect, the name of the action to be run is determined at runtime.
 This is useful when you want to run one of a number of possible actions dependent on certain conditions.
 The field defining the indirect action name should contain at least one escape sequence for a track or named variable which contains all or part of the action's name.
+When we get into lists it will become more evident how running indirect can enable a type of switch-case statement.
+You can extract the name of an action from a list based on various criteria and then execute the action indirectly.

 The Run statement can also be told to run only for those files which have a track variable with a value of true.
 This is useful when a compound test has saved individual test results to a track variable.
 The semantics are what you would expect for both stepwise and grouped execution modes.
 Regardless of the execution mode, only those files with the specified track variable having a value of true will get processed.
 Changing the control track variable in the called action will have not change which files get processed.

 Actions can be repetitively executed.
-In its simplest form a Repeat Forever statement will continuously call an action until an End Repeat statement is executed.
+In its simplest form a Repeat Forever statement will continuously call an action until an Exit Repeat statement is executed.
 The Repeat Forever statement can only run inline actions.

 A third repetitive execution statement is Repeat For which is analogous to a typical programming language's for loop.
 The statement is given a start value, a stop value, a comparison operator and and an adjustment value.
 The execution options are the same as for the Repeat With statement.

 The last means of running an action is a special case statement where you want to load an audio file outside of the set of selected files being processed.
 The Load and Run statement, loads the specified audio file and executes an action on that file.
 The action can be inline and can be specified indirect.
 However the execution mode is always inherited.
 You cannot specify grouped and once is always implied.
 When the action finishes, the audio file will be closed.
-Note that the action must include a Save statement as changes are not automatically committed when the action is terminated.
+Note that the action more than likely should include a Save statement as changes are not automatically committed when the action is terminated.

 As already mentioned, actions execute until the end of the action file or until a Start statement is hit.
 There are a variety of action statements which can be executed to exit an action.
 The flow control effect of the exit depends on the statement.
 The following return statements are supported: